ionianCTF/GBL-NITE-Team4/README.md

 ### Evaluation of Game-Based Learning (GBL) using NITE Team 4 and Custom Realistic Scenario

-This repository contains the dataset and methodology for evaluating Game-Based Learning (GBL) effectiveness using the **NITE Team 4** serious game alongside a custom realistic scenario designed for educational purposes.
+This repository contains the dataset and methodology for evaluating Game-Based Learning (GBL) effectiveness using the **NITE Team 4** game alongside a custom, realistic scenario designed for educational purposes.

 ## Contents